lawrencerowland/Documents-for-discussion/README.md

 Currently the approaches are conventional ML applied to project data from spreadsheets and relational databases.
 For ML applied to project data taken from graph databases,see (xx)[xx]

+# Overview of other examples
+Please raise an issue if you want any more of these uploaded - I haven't got around to it yet.
  ![](images/ML-Project-models-status-LR.png)

-## Acknowledgements
+# Acknowledgements

-Modelling Using Orange Data mining.
+- Modelling Using Orange Data mining.

-Data from World Bank.
+- Data from World Bank.

-Questions from using AI canvas Template © Agrawal, Gans, Goldfarb 2019.
+- Questions from using AI canvas Template © Agrawal, Gans, Goldfarb 2019.